cifvts/TechChallengeApp/cdk/solution.md

 ## Notes

+The code has been tested locally and has not been deployed due to the lack of a public cloud available for the deployment of the infrastructure.

 ### CDK

 Given the time constraints, all the stacks have been put into one single file.
 It might be good